avinassh/blag/content/posts/64-bit-hash.md

 ## Why

 After talking with some experts, here is what I learned: These algorithms are optimised for modern 64-bit hardware.
 XXH64 processes 32 bytes per loop iteration using 64-bit arithmetic, while XXH32 processes 16 bytes with 32-bit ops.
-XXH3, the fastest of them, goes further with SIMD instructions (AVX2/NEON), processing even larger chunks in parallel.
-The algorithm is doing more work per cycle, so you get more throughput—even if you throw away half the bits at the end.
+XXH3, the fastest of them, goes further with SIMD instructions (AVX2/NEON), so processing even larger chunks in parallel.
+The algorithm is doing more work per cycle, so you get more throughput: even if you throw away half the bits at the end.

 ## Quality (and safety)